rammygit/homegrown/src/md/Microservices.md

 Source -> ETL -- (batched ) --> Data Warehouse

+## Advantages with Microservice Architectures

+- Speed to Market
+-

 ## Problems with Microservices

 > Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of    the organization’s communication structure. — Melvin E. Conway

+Many advocate Microservices should treat its API as public facing.
+This way they have independence.
+But you cannot introduce breaking changes and need to document your API properly.

+> The monoliths are good to start with as they help the team in learning about the new domain and nature of business however they are required to be re-structured if quick turnaround is expected for new features.